aritraroy/UltimateAndroidReference/README.md

 ### Background Processing

 * [Android Priority Job Queue](https://github.com/yigit/android-priority-jobqueue) - A Job Queue specifically written for Android to easily schedule jobs (tasks) that run in the background, improving UX and application stability
-* [Evernote's Android Job](https://github.com/evernote/android-job) - Android library to handle jobs in the background
+* [Evernote Android Job](https://github.com/evernote/android-job) - Android library to handle jobs in the background
 * [Firebase Job Dispatcher](https://github.com/firebase/firebase-jobdispatcher-android) - The Firebase JobDispatcher is a library for scheduling background jobs in your Android app.
 It provides a JobScheduler-compatible API that works on all recent versions of Android (API level 9+) that have Google Play services installed